What does parlaying mean?

 If you don’t want to interact with a bookmaker directly, the second way to calculate odds is to use a free online parlay calculator.

 You simply need to enter the odds for your various selections and your starting wager, and the calculator will do the rest for you.
-Ok, this is a bit more involved, as you have to do the inputting yourself, but if gives you the chance to play around with your selections before you place the bet.
+Ok, this is a bit more involved, as you have to do the inputting yourself, but it gives you the chance to play around with your selections before you place the bet.

 The third way for determining parlay winnings is to consult the bookmaker’s parlay payout chart.
-These are standard tables which show the likely payout based on 5 team parlays, 6 team parlays etc based on different odds such as 22 to 1, 45 to 1 etc.
+These are standard tables that show the likely payout based on 5 team parlays, 6 team parlays etc based on different odds such as 22 to 1, 45 to 1 etc.

 Parlay payouts tend to be very similar at most online bookmakers, but they could differ quite a bit, so it’s worth checking different sportsbooks for their odds.

 Parlay Bets Conclusion

 As we can see, parlays are an interesting betting system.